perses/perses/ui/README.md

 The following packages are internal tooling that assists with development of the Perses UI.
 These are not published and are not intended for use outside of the project.

 - [`e2e`](./e2e): End-to-end tests.
+- [`typedoc-tools`](./typedoc-tools): TypeDoc and its compatible TypeScript compiler, used by `npm run typedoc`.

+Application type-checks use TypeScript 7.
+TypeDoc runs separately with TypeScript 6 because it requires the older compiler API.
+The root package also overrides the optional TypeScript peers of `i18next` and `react-i18next` to use the application compiler; these packages do not execute the compiler themselves.

 ## Development Environment